thangamanikec/coding-solution/README.md

 5. To Find the Energy Consumption of Each Village for past 24 hrs

-Note : The final accomplished Class Diagram and Domain Diagram is attached with this project for review and Application URL: localhost:8080 needs to be hit using Postman client
+Note : The final accomplished Class Diagram and Domain Diagram is attached with this project for review

+Application URL- localhost:8080 needs to be hit using Postman client